lsst/dp0-2_lsst_io/tutorials-examples/cmdline-custom-coadd.rst

 **Credit:** This command line tutorial is based on the `corresponding notebook tutorials <https://github.com/rubin-dp0/tutorial-notebooks>`_ by Melissa Graham.
 The command line approach is heavily influenced by Shenming Fu's recipe for reducing DECam data with the Gen3 LSST Science Pipelines, which is in turn based on `Lee Kelvin's Merian processing notes <https://hackmd.io/@lsk/merian>`_.

 **Introduction:**
-This tutorial shows how to use command line ``pipetask`` invocations to produce custom coadds from simulated single-exposure Rubin/LSST images, then detect and measure sources in these custom coadd.
+This tutorial shows how to use command line ``pipetask`` invocations to produce custom coadds from simulated single-exposure Rubin/LSST images, then detect and measure sources in this custom coadd.
 It is meant to parallel the corresponding Jupyter Notebook tutorial entitled `Construct a Custom Coadded Image <https://github.com/rubin-dp0/tutorial-notebooks>`_, plus the initial portion of the Jupyter Notebook tutorial entitled `Detect and Measure Sources in a Custom Coadded Image <https://github.com/rubin-dp0/tutorial-notebooks>`_.

 The peak memory of this custom coadd processing is between 8 and 9 GB, hence a large container is appropriate.